Low-Chill Apple Cultivars for North Florida and North Central Florida

 Apples ripen satisfactorily on the tree.
 The fruit should be picked when it has reached optimum size and color.
 Most slightly immature fruit will also ripen with satisfactory quality under refrigeration.
 If fruit diseases increase with summer rainfall, it may be advisable to harvest the fruit slightly before optimum harvest maturity.
 Fruit of 'Anna', 'Dorsett Golden', and 'TropicSweet' have been stored satisfactorily in refrigeration for six to eight weeks.
 'Ein Shemer' fruit becomes mealy if overripe and does not store more than two weeks, even under refrigeration.

-The control of weeds, insect pests and diseases is necessary to maintain healthy apple trees that produce good quality fruit.
-Contact your county Cooperative Extension Service office for current recommendations.
+The control of weeds, insect pests and diseases are necessary to maintain healthy apple trees that produce good-quality fruit.
+Contact your county UF/IFAS Extension office for current recommendations.
 Some of the most common pests are discussed below.

-The plum curculio (Conotrachelus nenuphar) is a common pest of stone fruit and apple.
-The female plum curculio makes a small, crescent-shaped cut in the immature fruit and deposits an egg in the flesh.
-The eggs rapidly hatch, and the larvae (a small, whitish worm) migrate to the fruit interior.
-Within a few weeks of infection with plum curculio, most apples will drop to the ground.
+The plum curculio (also known as a true weevil) is a common pest of stone fruit and apple.
+When the female plum curculio chooses a host, it makes an egg “chamber” under the fruit skin that will receive the egg.
+Afterwards it will place an egg in the cavity of the fruit.
+Making a small crescent-shaped cut on the outside immature fruit, it deposits an egg in the flap of the flesh.
+The eggs rapidly hatch, and the larvae (small, whitish worms) migrate to the fruit interior, effectively killing and making the apple fall to the ground.

-Stinkbugs, tarnished plant bugs, and leaf-footed bugs are medium-large (3/8–¾ inch-long), sucking insects that cause fruit deformities and reduce fruit marketability.
-Catfacing insect feeding during early fruit development cause fruit deformities, and feeding during mid- to late-fruit development can facilitate pathogen entry into the fruit and exacerbate fungal disease incidence.
+The term “catfacing” is the physical injury to the fruit caused by insects.
+Some notable insects that cause catfacing are stinkbugs, tarnished plant bugs, and leaf-footed bugs.
+The catfacing insects typically feed during early fruit development and cause fruit deformities.
+Unfortunately, feeding during mid-to-late fruit development can facilitate pathogen entry into the fruit and exacerbate fungal disease incidence.

-The two-spotted spider mite (Tetranychus urticae) and the European red mite (Panonyochus ulmi) may infest leaves of apple trees, particularly during dry summer weather.
-Beneficial natural enemies such as the ladybug species (Harmonia acyridis) can often keep mites under control and prevent outbreaks.
+The two-spotted spider mite (Tetranychus urticae) and the European red mite (Panonyochus ulmi) infests the leaves of apple trees, particularly during dry summer weather.
+A beneficial way to keep the mites under control and prevent outbreaks would be to cultivate their natural enemies, such as the ladybug species (Harmonia acyridis).

-This fungus, caused by Venturia ineaqualis, affects leaves, flowers, and fruit.
-Lesions develop on both leaf surfaces which results in leaf distortion.
+Apple scab is a common fungal disease, caused by Venturia inaequalis.
+It affects leaves, flowers, and fruit.
+Lesions will develop on both leaf surfaces, which results in leaf distortion.
 Scabby, dark spots are clearly seen on infested fruit.
 In regions having a warm climate, these spots commonly appear as scars as the fruit matures.
 Previous infection of immature fruit results in cracking and distortion of the area associated with the scab lesions.
 Efficient control of apple scab may be achieved by fungicide applications.

-This fungal disease, also known as white rot, is caused by several Botryosphaeria spp. and is by far the most debilitating disease of apple trees in Florida.
+This fungal disease, also known as white rot, is still by far the most debilitating disease of apple trees in Florida.
+It is caused by several Botryosphaeria species.
+It only attacks plants that are already stressed or weakened by other pathogens.
 Twig cankers first appear as water-soaked spots, which eventually enlarge and produce rings of black fruiting structures.
-This canker can spread from twigs to scaffold limbs and eventually to the trunk causing bark to darken and slough off.
+This canker can spread from twigs to scaffold limbs and eventually to the trunk, causing bark to darken and slough off.
 The fungus is spread as spores, particularly during wet and humid weather.
 Botryosphaeris is especially severe from June through August.
 Fruit infection can also occur and appear as small circular brown spots with red borders.
-Control is by pruning and removal of infected wood.
+Prevention consists of pruning and removal of infected wood.
 Pruning cuts should be made beyond the area of visible infection into healthy tissue.
-There is no satisfactory chemical control.
+Sadly, there is no satisfactory chemical control.

 This fungal disease, incited by Colletotrichum gloeosporioides, infects the fruit, but causes stem cankers.
 Bitter rot on the fruit starts as a small, circular, light-brown area.
 Spots enlarge rapidly and become darkened.
 A distinctive characteristic is a saucer-shaped depression with fruiting structures in center and concentric rings to the periphery.
 Stem cankers should be pruned out and burned.